cyber5kalki/Kurukshetra-Main/README.md

 2. **Encrypt a File**:
     - Click on the "Encrypt" button.
     - Select the file you want to encrypt.
-    - Enter a passphrase and confirm it.
+    - Enter a passphrase and save the .fek file and then save in the disk.
     - Click "Encrypt" to secure your file.

 3. **Decrypt a File**: